Becoming a KonMari Consultant, Again

 One of the most meaningful surprises in returning to KonMari was the level of support now available to consultants.

-• A rich library of training resources
+A library of training resources

-Why This Work Still Matters
+Why This Work Matters

 I don’t know how many consultants have gone through the certification process more than once.
+But I do know this:

-Getting re-certified in the KonMari Method only deepened my belief in the process—and in the life-changing magic of tidying up.
+Getting re-certified in the KonMari Method® only deepened my belief in the process—and in the life-changing magic of tidying up.

 Because this work isn’t just about creating tidy homes.